medic/medic-import/docs/Bulk Editing Cookbook.md

 These documents are self referential so a place has a person and a person has a place and sometimes grow too big.

-Fetch the document and use jq to prune it:
+Fetch the document, prune it and save it:

 ```
 curl $COUCH_URL/medic/967a00dff5e02add41819138abb3284d | \